Robert Brown (American football, born 1960)

 Robert Lee Brown (born May 21, 1960) is an American former professional football player who was a defensive end in the National Football League (NFL).

 Born and raised in Edenton, North Carolina, Brown played scholastically at John A. Holmes High School.
 He began his collegiate career at Chowan Junior College in Murfreesboro, North Carolina, where he was named to the Coastal Conference first-team and was an honorable mention junior college All-American.
 He went on to play for the Virginia Tech Hokies, where, as a senior, he was honored by the Newspaper Enterprise Association as a second-team All-American.

-Brown was selected by the Green Bay Packers in the fourth-round of the 1982 NFL draft.
+Brown was selected 98th overall by the Green Bay Packers in the fourth-round of the 1982 NFL draft.
 He spent his entire eleven year career with the Packers, his first four years as a reserve and last seven as a starter.
 For his career, Brown recorded 25.5 sacks and 13 fumble recoveries.
 He had 2 interceptions, one of which he returned 5 yards for a touchdown.